albertattard/java-boot-camp/01 - Primer.md

     We need to copy our JAR file from the local filesystem to the docker image using the [`COPY` instruction](https://docs.docker.com/engine/reference/builder/#copy).

     ```dockerfile
-    COPY ./build/libs/demo.jar ./application.jar
+    COPY ./build/libs/demo-all.jar ./application.jar
     ```

-    When docker builds the image, it will copy the file `./build/libs/demo.jar` to the docker image being created.
+    When docker builds the image, it will copy the file `./build/libs/demo-all.jar` to the docker image being created.
+Here we are also renaming the JAR file to `application.jar`.

     **Steps**: